medicare part d

 • Bank statements and tax returns,

-• Individual Retirement Account (IRA) and/or 401(k) account balances,
+• Individual Retirement Account (IRA) and 401(k) account balances,

 • Statements for pensions, Veterans’ benefits, annuities, and Railroad Retirement Board benefits.